inns of court

 Penetrate the intrigues and idiosyncrasies of London’s ancient legal history

-Just a few paces from the bustle of the Strand lays one of London’s best-kept secrets: a patchwork of secluded squares, alleyways, and courtyards that has been home to the legal profession since the Middle Ages, when students first came to study and live at the ancient Inns of Court.
-Today the four great Inns—Middle Temple, Inner Temple, Lincoln’s Inn, and Gray’s Inn—still form thriving communities providing a base for most of the country’s barristers within easy walking distance of the nation’s principal courts.
-This Inns of Court Tour, led by an expert in British legal history, explores the history of the law profession in Britain, as well as the development of the Inns.
+Just a few paces from the bustle of the Strand lies one of London’s best-kept secrets: a patchwork of secluded squares, alleyways, and courtyards that has been home to the legal profession since the Middle Ages, when students first came to study and live at the ancient Inns of Court.
+Today, the four great Inns—Middle Temple, Inner Temple, Lincoln’s Inn, and Gray’s Inn—still form thriving communities providing a base for most of the country’s barristers within easy walking distance of the nation’s principal courts.
+This Inns of Court Tour in London, led by an expert in British legal history, explores the history of the law profession in Britain, as well as the development of the Inns.

 Inns of Court Tour